v0ss3n/projects/_posts/2024-10-23-workshop planning.md

 13:15-15:00 | Working on bringing the wearable art to life: bringing electronics & shapes together, making it wearable, integrating the circuit
 15:00-15:15 | Break
 15:15-16:30 | Finalizing prototypes: testing, troubleshooting, finishing touches 16:30-17:00 | Wearable art show!
-Documenting results & reflecting on the process
+Documenting results & reflecting on the process, drinks

 Learning goal | How
 --- | ---